jamestattersall/Proton2Mssql/readme.md

 The 5-character code index allows hierarchical browsing of the code records, appropriate for the hierarchical structure of READ V2 and ICD10.
 In these code systems, the hierarchy is explicitly hard-coded in the code (e.g. code A2e.. is a child of A2...).
 The hierarchical browsing of codes in Proton will not work for the current version of READ (V3) or SNOMED CT, where the hierarchy is defined in a separate database.
 SNOMED CT codes are longer than 5 characters so cannot be used in Proton (unless the code is embedded in the Code text).

 The code type allows codes to be grouped independently of the code record/page ID.
-So the codes no not need to be grouped in contiguous pages in READ.DBS.
+So the codes do not need to be grouped in contiguous pages in READ.DBS.

 # Proton data types